ME3-HECM/final-project-bhum-narkchaiya/README.md

 Finally, two arrays will be used to record the path of the buggy - color_path[] and time_path.
 The former will store the id of the color (color_name) and the latter will store the time taken for the previous action to complete.

 ## 5. [Return Home](https://www.youtube.com/watch?v=iyFijjikkeM)
-To return back to the entrance of the mine, the buggy will first spin 180 degrees.
+To return back to the entrance of the mine, the buggy will first spin around 180 degrees.
 Then, the program will iterate through the stored path, performing the opposite actions from the path it took.
 This makes use of the function motor_action_return().